mpaperno/MSFSTouchPortalPlugin/README.md

 Keep in mind that while guides can be helpful as an overview and to get started, they do get outdated and also may not cover all that is possible to do or configure.

-* A recent video tutorial about the whole setup process was published by _OverKill Simulations_ on YouTube: [Microsoft Flight Simulator | MSFS Touch Portal | YOU NEED THIS!](https://www.youtube.com/watch?v=S4Pms-7oHf0)
+* A video tutorial about the whole setup process was published by _OverKill Simulations_ on YouTube: [Microsoft Flight Simulator | MSFS Touch Portal | YOU NEED THIS!](https://www.youtube.com/watch?v=S4Pms-7oHf0)
 * An older installation and usage guide was published on the _Simvol_ Web site: [How to use Touch Portal [with MSFS]](https://www.simvol.org/en/articles/tutorials/use-touch-portal).